 Top 8 Swiss German words every expat needs to know

-Switzerland is known for many things; from its mountains and lakes to the bustling cities of the Mittelland.
+Switzerland is known for a number of things; from its mountains and lakes to the bustling cities of the Mittelland.
 A typical theme of conversations about Switzerland, particularly among German speakers, is the Swiss dialect.

-The Swiss German dialect is arguably a language in its own right.
+The Swiss German dialect is in many ways a language in its own right.
 Stereotypical descriptions of Swiss German by High German speakers include "like listening to static noise on the radio, and the sensation of trying to have a conversation with a Swabian from the 1500s."

 What is most exciting - or worrying depending on your perspective - is that Swiss German is starting to be written down.
 The practice has become especially common among young people, who text each other using Swiss German.